Every year, asbestos claims the lives of between 12,000 and 15,000 people in the United States.

 - Anemia (red blood cell or hemoglobin deficiency)

 Note that these are the more advanced warning signs of cancer of the mesothelium.
 But you can still get treatment, so long as you don’t delay getting a diagnosis any longer.

 Medical experts base the types of mesothelioma on which part of the body it affects.
 Pleural mesothelioma is the cancer of the pleura (lining of the chest and its structures).
 Again, this is the most common of all mesothelioma types, the common pleural mesothelioma symptoms include:

 - Reduced breath or lung capacity

-Pleural effusions, wherein fluids build up in the pleura, also signal pleural mesothelioma.
-Most patients who have this cancer also cough up blood and report body and chest pains.
+Pleural effusion, wherein fluids build up in the pleura, also signal pleural mesothelioma.
+Most pleural mesothelioma patients who have this cancer also cough up blood and report body and chest pain.

 Symptoms of Peritoneal Mesothelioma